(Jump directly to our heat pump price data)

 For example, you can get an 18,000 BTU heat pump, nominally big enough for a 750 square foot space for around $1000, which is not that much more than a 9,000 BTU heat pump, which is good for small rooms (~300 sqft).

 That leads us to the other factor: why is there such a high spread in price for the same size heat pump?
-Efficiency.
+Energy efficiency.
 Namely in this case we recorded the cooling efficiency (SEER) for each.
 The higher the SEER rating, the more expensive the heat pump.
 The two 18,000 BTU heat pumps above with very different prices have very different SEER ratings: 16.8 vs. 20.
+The 20 SEER pump is far more energy efficient, meaning it can provide the same amount of cooling using less electricity than the 16.8 heat pump.
+So you’ll pay more up front for the 20 SEER heat pump, but you’ll save on electricity costs over its life.

 Remember the rule of thumb is 24,000 BTUs covers around 1,000 square feet, so since single zone mini splits are meant to heat or cool one room, it’s not common to buy greater than 24,000 BTU single zone units, so $2000 is about as much as you can expect to pay for a single zone mini split heat pump.

-If you want mini-split heat pumps to heat and cool more than one room, you can get a 2-zone (or more zones) mini-splits.
+If you want mini-split heat pumps to heat and cool more than one room, you can get a 2+ zone mini-split system.
 As you can imagine, costs increase a bit for 2-zone heat pumps.
 Here is a sampling of some 2-zone mini split heat pump prices found online in 2023:

 |Zones||Size (BTU)||SEER rating||Cost||Brand, Store, Link|